 What I Liked About This Novel

-The moment I saw that Ruth Ware was coming out with another novel I immediately hopped online to read what it was about.
+When I saw that Ruth Ware was coming out with another novel, I immediately hopped online to read what it was about.
 Within 5 minutes of reading the synopsis, I preordered the book.
-"The Turn of the Key" has a modern twist on a classic haunted house style story.
-Don't get me wrong, Ware doesn't write ghost stories, but still appeals to the phobic, superstitious and anxious tendencies most of us can relate to.
+"The Turn of the Key" has a modern twist on a classic haunted house kind of story.
+Don't get me wrong, Ware doesn't write ghost stories but still appeals to the phobic, superstitious and anxious tendencies most of us can relate to.
 There are no perfect answers but a bunch of subtle hints that lead to a dramatic conclusion.

 Every character in this novel feels so real.
-When imagining them I can really picture seeing them or meeting them.
+When imagining them, I can really picture seeing or meeting them.
 Rowan is a lost young woman who just wants to find her place and ends up in the wrong place at the wrong time.
-The children are sweet, but mischievous, mainly acting out to get the attention of absent parents.
-The mother loves her work and her children, but struggles to balance their relationship and work.
+The children are sweet but mischievous, mainly acting out to get the attention of absent parents.
+The mother loves her work and her children but struggles to balance their relationship and career.
 I could go on and on, but the odds are you already know the stereotypes.
-Normally I would consider these stereotypes cliche, however, in this novel they work perfectly to build your connection to the main character's circumstances.
+Normally I would consider these stereotypes cliche; however, in this novel, they work perfectly to build your connection to the main character's circumstances.

 Better to achieve perfect marks on an easy test than flunk a hard one, that was my motto.

 — Ruth Ware, The Turn of the Key